 Youth Choir Director

 Raised in Oakland, Margaret Ruenzel sang in St. Clement’s Youth Choir as a child.
-After earning a B.A. in Music from St. Olaf’s College in Minnesota where she studied piano and composition, Maggie returned to the East Bay where she teaches private piano and leads a school choir at Unity High.
+After earning a B.A. in Music from St. Olaf’s College in Minnesota where she studied piano and composition, Maggie returned to the East Bay where she teaches private piano.
 She has worked in the music program at St. Clement’s since 2013, and is now the Youth Choir Director.
-She is also enrolled at Holy Names College in the Masters program for the Kodály method of music education.
+She also has a Masters from Holy Names College for the Kodály method of music education.

 Nursery Professionals (Shelly Burns and Marcia Sherris)